Linear waves in sheared flows. Lower bound of the vorticity growth and propagation discontinuities in the parameters space: Conclusions

-This means that in general a wave packet will be composed by a dispersive subset of waves which spread out the perturbation information on an always larger portion of the spatial domain and by a non-dispersive subset of waves which travel in a compact fashion.
-The inference can be made that in turn, or also simultaneously, both these components may contribute to the nonlinear wave coupling when a sufficient enstrophy level, more than a high kinetic energy level, is reached.
+In addition, by building on the results of \cite{desanti2016}, we underline the notable variability of the dispersion properties within the parameters space.
+At a fixed $Re$, by moving inside the parameters space from very low wavenumbers, in the Couette case one can pass from stationary waves to dispersive waves which then become progressively less dispersive, reaching a quasi-convective propagation.
+In the Poiseuille case instead, one can pass abruptly from quite dispersive waves to non-dispersive waves across the curve $\alpha_\mathrm{d}$.
+Within a spatially localized perturbation as a wave packet, both a dispersive and a non-dispersive subset of waves can be present.
+Generally, a wave packet will be composed by both a dispersive subset of waves which spread out the disturbance on a larger portion of the spatial domain and by a non-dispersive subset of waves which travel in a compact fashion.
+The inference can be made that in turn, or also simultaneously, both these components may contribute to the nonlinear wave coupling when a sufficient enstrophy amplification, rather than a kinetic energy one, is reached.